foodforcode/code-exercise/README.md

 3. ✅  Users are able to view 6 mail items per page, with a maximum of 3 items per row

-   The dashboard is limited to two rows of three mail items per page to view for a total of 6 items per page
+   The dashboard is limited to two rows of three mail items per page to view for a total of 6 items per page.

 4. ✅  Users can click through multiple pages when there are more than 6 mail items to display

-   Next and previous buttons allow users to view additional pages when there are greater than 6 mail items
+   Next and previous buttons allow users to view additional pages when there are greater than 6 mail items.

 5. ✅  Users can easily interact with the web application in all screen sizes